 Compress Video to a Target File Size on Mac

-The vendor portal says “maximum 50 MB.”
-Your MOV export is 214 MB at 1080p.
-Sliding a quality knob in QuickTime might land at 48 MB or 72 MB with no way to type the cap.
-Target file size encoding exists for exactly this scenario.
+The portal says “maximum 50 MB.”
+Your export is 214 MB.
+QuickTime export tiers might land at 48 MB or 72 MB with no place to type the cap.
+Target file size encoding exists for that case: pick the megabyte budget, then encode toward it.

 |---|---|

-QuickTime Player and iMovie offer resolution presets (720p, 1080p, 4K) but not a field for “export as 24 MB.”
-Each tier maps to an approximate bitrate that varies with content complexity.
+QuickTime Player and iMovie offer resolution presets (720p, 1080p, 4K), not a field for “export as 24 MB.”
+Each tier maps to an approximate bitrate that changes with motion and detail.

 |---|---|---|